The Michelin partnership limited by shares

 These independence criteria are exactly the same as those prescribed in the AFEP/MEDEF Code.

-Based on these criteria, during 2017, all of the Supervisory Board members except Michel Rollier and Cyrille Poughon qualified as independent.
-The table in section 4.3.2 g) of the 2017 Registration Document states whether or not each Supervisory Board member is considered as independent.
+Based on these criteria, during 2018, all of the Supervisory Board members except Michel Rollier and Cyrille Poughon qualified as independent.
+The table in section 4.3.2 h) of the 2018 Registration Document states whether or not each Supervisory Board member is considered as independent.